 - Seeking Spiritual Direction by Fr.
-Thomas Dubay is a helpful summary of important thoughts about spiritual direction along with a long list of Q&As that will help any reader better understand common issues dealt with in spiritual direction.
+Thomas Dubay is a helpful summary of important thoughts about spiritual direction along with a long list of questions and answers that will help any reader better understand common issues dealt with in spiritual direction.

 - Anything by St. Teresa of Avila – particularly The Interior Castle, or St. John of the Cross

-PS: Regarding common modern issues with misdirection in prayer, Cardinal Ratzinger (now Pope Benedict XVI) wrote this “Letter to the Bishops of the Catholic Church on Some Aspects of Christian Meditation.”
+PS: Regarding common modern issues with misdirection in prayer, Cardinal Ratzinger (later Pope Benedict XVI) wrote this “Letter to the Bishops of the Catholic Church on Some Aspects of Christian Meditation.”